 This bilingual exhibit is set in the backdrop of an Oaxacan mountain village.
 Explore the daily life of the residents of Yalálag in the modern day.

-Yalálag: A Mountain Village in Mexico represents one of the many cultural heritages of the visitors of the museum and serves to engender cultural understanding among diverse cultures as it facilitates children’s development.
-As a temporary exhibit in our How Are We Alike? gallery, this hands-on space allows children and families to compare and contrast Yalálag, Mexico and Houston in terms of culture, art, history, geography, economics, government, citizenship, and the technology of daily life.
-By providing children with opportunities to "step into" the life of a child from a culture different from their own, our goals are to help break down the boundaries of culture in a non-threatening environment, encourage exploration and role-play that places children in settings that they have not encountered before, and promote respect for and a desire to understand people from various backgrounds.
+Yalálag: A Mountain Village in Mexico represents one of the many cultural heritages of the visitors of the Museum and serves to engender cultural understanding as it facilitates children’s development.
+As a temporary exhibit in our How Are We Alike? gallery, this hands-on space allows children and families to compare and contrast Yalálag, Mexico and Houston, Texas in terms of culture, art, history, geography, economics, government, citizenship, and the technology of daily life.
+By providing children with opportunities to step into the life of a child from a culture that may be different from their own, our goals are to help break down the boundaries of culture in a non-threatening environment, encourage exploration and role-play that places children in settings that they have not encountered before, and promote respect for and a desire to understand people from various backgrounds.